jakeknowles/PaidAid/app/src/main/java/uw/tacoma/edu/paidaid/controller/readme.txt

    (SharedPreferences or File Storage).
 Explain in your README.txt file as to where and why you
     used the data storage.

-4. We use web services for all of our requests.
+4. We implemented web services for all of our requests.
 We grab data from our requests stored in the Database and populate the request when a user clicks on one to see the details in case they are interested.

-   HELP - Your app must use web services to make the app functional.
-Using dummy data is not allowed for this phase.
-Explain in your README.txt file as to where and why you used web services.
+We also used web services with GeoCoding, getting the longitude and latitude of where a user is located.
+We also used web services to retrieve ratings of users.

 5. We implemented Content Sharing via email messaging.
 To send an email, you must be interested in a request.
 When a user clicks on a request, and then clicks "Pick Up", they are able to send an email to the user who posted the request.
 The email feature is solely for figuring our details (where, when, etc.) when users are interested in helping out someone.
-    - To use email messaging, you must go to 'emails' on the emulators 'apps' screen and have your email account logged in on the emulator.
-This allows for you to send an email to a recipient via PaidAid.
+    - To make email messaging easier to use, you should go to 'emails' on the emulators 'apps' screen and have your email account logged in on the emulator.
+This allows for you to send an email to a recipient via PaidAid with your email filled in.
 This allows users to have an email option when the prompt "Send Email Via" pops up.

 6. We implemented custom account Sign-In.
 A new account can be registered, using the normal account registration validation scheme: